apify-projects/store-gpt-scraper/main-actor/README.md

 You can also instruct OpenAI to answer with "skip this page" if you don't want to process all the scraped content, e.g.

 - "Summarize this page into three sentences.
 If the page is about proxies, answer with 'skip this page'.".

+### GPT Model

+The **GPT Model** (`model`) option specifies which GPT model to use.
+You can find more information about the models on the [OpenAI API documentation](https://platform.openai.com/docs/models/overview).
+Keep in mind that each model has different pricing and features.

 ### Max crawling depth